 Despite putting most of his effort into covering sports in Hampton Roads, Chris is quick to jump in and help the news department during big news events.
 Whether it be tornado coverage or hurricanes, Chris has been on the scene of some of our communities biggest news stories.
 In 2009 Chris went to Nicaragua to report on a local men’s group called HOLA and their efforts to help the orphans of Managua.

-Chris and his wife Cathy have two sons – Cameron and Casey – and dog Max.
+Chris has two sons – Cameron and Casey.

-Chris still calls Virginia Beach home and on his days off he can be found coaching his boys in baseball, fishing or paddling around in the ocean surfing with his buddies.
+Chris still calls Virginia Beach home and on his days off he can be found fishing or paddling around in the ocean surfing with his buddies.

 Connect with Chris